japa/japa.dev/content/runner/lifecycle-hooks.md

 ## Cleanup functions
 Japa allows you to return cleanup functions from your hooks.
 The sole purpose of a cleanup function is to clear the state created by the hook.

-For example: If you create database tables inside the `setup` hook, then you can use the cleanup function to delete those tables.
+For example, if you create database tables inside the `setup` hook, you can use the cleanup function to delete those tables.

 :::languageSwitcher
 ```ts